seL4/seL4/CAVEATS.md

 IOMMU/SMMU support is not currently available in seL4, it may also be possible to configure the IOMMU/SMMU before seL4 runs and restrict DMA that way.

+## Register Sets

+Note that the verification assumptions include that there are no more registers in the machine than the formal model contains and seL4 knows about.
+If one is missed that will usually mean it is not context-switched or otherwise protected.
+Especially the hypervisor configurations have large sets of system registers and newer architecture versions, e.g. Armv8.3 vs Armv8.1, often introduce new system registers.
+The strength and completeness of validation of these register set assumptions is not equal between all architectures seL4 supports, and a deeper survey for AArch64, which is the architecture that currently sees the most change, is in progress.

 ## Intel VT-d (IOMMU)

 ### Support